Big Spring Herald

 The Big Spring Herald is a newspaper based in Big Spring, Texas, covering the Howard County area of West Texas.
 It published on weekday afternoons and Sunday mornings.
 It is owned by Horizon Publications Inc.

+History

 The Herald was founded as a weekly in 1904 by brothers-in-law Tom Jordan and W.G.
 Hayden and became a daily in 1928.
 In 1929, Harte-Hanks Newspapers bought the paper.

 In 2001, Community Newspaper Holdings put the Herald up for sale along with 30 other properties, including fellow West Texas papers the Borger News-Herald and Sweetwater Reporter.
 Horizon Publications bought the three West Texas papers in 2003.